-I was first introduced to Qi Gong when I was 10 years old as a martial arts student.
+I was first introduced to Qi Gong when I was 10 years old, as a martial arts student.

-Fortunately, with the guidance of amazing teachers and healers, and many months of daily Qi Gong, Daoist Inner Cultivation (Nei Gong), and Healing practices, I was on the mend and had recovered most of my agility and range of motion in just over a year.
+Fortunately, with the guidance of amazing teachers and healers, and many months of daily Qi Gong, Daoist Inner Cultivation (Nei Gong), and other Healing practices, I was on the mend and had recovered most of my agility and range of motion in just over a year.
 Whew!

 The world that I had discovered; learning and practicing more advanced Inner Qi Gong (Nei Gong), began calling to me.
-Within a year I had moved across Canada, made my commitment to becoming a Daoist Priest, and found a place to go through my Initiation process – which involves 49 Days of complete solitude, and at least 4 hours per day of advanced Qi Gong practice per day.
+Within a year I had moved across Canada, made my commitment to becoming a Daoist Priest, and found a place to go through my Initiation process – which involves 49 Days of complete solitude, and at least 4 hours of advanced Qi Gong practice per day.

-At the time I was teaching Qi Gong and Martial Arts and continuing my studies with three of the highest level Masters in the Western world.
+At the time I was teaching Qi Gong and Martial Arts and continuing my studies with three of the highest-level Masters in the Western world (1992 – 1997).
 I had planned to return to my teaching and learning but had made a discovery that I did not want to lose.

 When I decided to stay in the forest, a quality of performance for others fell away, and I began to move in unexpected, but profoundly more effective ways (for me).
 Meditation invited me into a completely new dimension of stillness.

 I lived that way for as long as possible but eventually had to return to the modern world, my students, and my teachers.
 I was nervous that people would complain about the changes I had made to my practice.
 I expected my students to be upset at having to learn things ‘all over again’ and my teachers would try and make me go back to the old way.

 The opposite happened.

 One of my primary teachers smiled and said, ‘I see that you have bled into the scrolls.’